larry-gonzalez/rdf_dynamics/lattice/README.md

 It assumes:
 -----------
-*   input_file must contain one list or set per line
+*   Input_file must contain one list or set per line
-*   the elements in those lists or sets must be numbers (recommended) or strings
+*   The elements in those lists or sets must be numbers (recommended) or strings
+*   Does not require order in list or lines

 Example